 Many industrial facilities like O’Neal Flat-Rolled Metals know that Big Ass Fans are a simple, cost-effective way to dramatically reduce condensation — and the injuries and claims that come as a result.
 Big Ass Fans reduce condensation by moving stagnant warm air off the cold concrete before it has a chance to cool down enough to leave puddles behind.
 Using fans to get the warm air moving also helps warm the floor above the dew point, which effectively stops the cycle of condensation.
 As an added benefit, Big Ass Fans help prevent the growth of mold spores that can develop anywhere that dampness is an issue by their ability to circulate air in every corner of a space.

 “ We’ve doubled its value.
-Nobody was doing to move into a building that has a sweaty floor, but we’ve taken care of that.
+Nobody was going to move into a building that has a sweaty floor, but we’ve taken care of that.

 One company tested the effect of a large-diameter HVLS fan on drying times in neighboring bays.
 Boyd Metals, a full-line steel service center with facilities in four southern states, had frequent condensation problems because of trucks delivering materials from colder climates to their facilities down South.
 The moisture was a hazard that was costing them money, because of rusted tubing.
 So at its Fort Smith, Arkansas, facility, Boyd installed an HVLS fan in one of two adjacent bays.
 In the bay with a fan, the drying time was four hours.
 The one without took a day and a half to dry.